 It’s the original language in which the product is localized.

 It is a database containing terminology and relevant information.
 Most termbases are multilingual and contain terminology data from different languages.
 There are fields in the database that are recorded for each term to define the concept, provide glosses suitable to a subject field and source information.

 A database of collected words is used to pave the way for high-quality translation.

 It’s a software tool such as Trados MultiTerm that allows the combination of the termbase in the translation.

 A terminology list is often bilingual.
 It’s in a format like comma-delimited or tab-delimited files appropriate for use with a spreadsheet.

 It is a process that usually occurs in translation which makes the total number of characters in the target text become more than that of the source text.

 A translation tool that keeps text segments and their translations in a database and automatically gets back translations for text which is in the database from previous texts.
 The tool finds similar segments and their translations to help the translator.

-Each provider of Legal Translation Services in Dubai ensures that each translator of its team is fully aware of the above terms for ease of communications between team members and for well management of translation projects.
-We hope we help the community of junior translators with the above terms and tips that qualify them to be leaders of translation market.
+Now you understand localization common terminology better.
+You can also rely on our experts to help you understand localization better through our professional team of native translators around the world.
+Each provider of Legal Translation Services in Dubai ensures that each translator of its team is fully aware of the above terms for ease of communications between team members and good management of translation projects.
+We hope we help the community of junior translators with the above terms and tips that qualify them to be leaders of the translation market.